unrealwork/atsd-use-cases/USMortality/configuration.md

     <img src="Images/Figure13.png" width="500" >

+    Written into our `docker-compose.yaml`, we have already connected Collector to our database and imported and scheduled the `socrata-cdc` job.
+You can check the Collector navigate to **Storage Drivers** in Collector.
+We want to check if is there is a connection established between Collector and ATSD.
+    If **Write Status** is successful, this means that Collector can send data to ATSD.

-    After setting up accounts for both ATSD and collector, navigate to **Storage Drivers** in Collector.
+    After setting up accounts for both ATSD and Collector, navigate to **Storage Drivers** in Collector.
 We want to check if is there is a connection established between Collector and ATSD.
     If **Write Status** is successful, this means that Collector can send data to ATSD.

     ![Figure 34](Images/Figure34.png)